 - Hashing – Hashing is the method used to prove the integrity of the evidence.
 MD5 or SHA are widely used algorithms to calculate the Hash values of the evidence.
 As previously mentioned it is almost impossible to interact with mobile devices without altering them.
 But we could calculate the hash value of the extracted data through logical extraction or of the image file extracted through physical extraction.

 There are three methods used for the data extraction from the IOS devices.
 Below overview has been given about each.

 - Physical – It is a bit-to-bit copy of the device and allows recovering deleted data.
 Unfortunately, with mobile forensic always it is not possible to use this method.

-- File system – This method would extract files which are visible at file system level.
+- File system – This method would extract files that are visible at the file system level.

 Sometimes needs to perform offensive techniques like password cracking, Jail Breaking.

 iOS devices and file system